akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 ### The `Other` flow type

-By default, all connected Apps have the `Other` flow type, so you won't have any App monitoring for your connected Apps unless you update their flow type by choosing the `Data source` or the `Data destination` option.
+The `Other` flow type is the default value for all connected Apps, so there is no App monitoring for your connected Apps.
+To enable App monitoring, make sure you update their flow type by choosing the `Data source` or the `Data destination` option.

 ### The `Data source` flow type

 Choose this option for your App whenever it represents a data flow entering the PIM.
 For example, select this option if the connected App mainly creates or updates PIM data, such as products, product models, assets, or reference entities.

-If you choose this option, the Data flows dashboard will focus on this App's data pushed **inside** the PIM.
+If you choose this option, the Data flows dashboard will focus on this App's data pushed **into** the PIM.

 ::: info
-With this flow type, you can connect ERP, DAM, or MDM.
+With this flow type, you can connect your ERP, DAM, or MDM.
 :::

 ### The `Data destination` flow type